Skip to Main Content

 • Is there contact information, such as a publisher or e-mail address?

-Accuracy: the reliability, truthfulness, and correctness of the content
+Accuracy: the reliability and truthfulness of the source

-• Has the information been reviewed or refereed?
+• Has the information been reviewed?

 • Can you verify any of the information in another source?